europaphp/skeleton/lib/readme.md

 Testes
 ------

 The name aside, it this was a better choice for us than PHP Unit.
-It is easier to use and follows more strict standards.
+It is easier to use, smaller and follows more strict standards.